Do you run into cash flow problems because your agency’s clients aren’t paying you on time?

 When it’s “Due on Receipt,” you’re at the mercy of the due date your client’s accounting person chooses… which probably is their usual A/P payment terms (e.g., Net 30 or Net 45).
 “Due on Receipt” just accomplished the opposite of what you intended.

-Most of my clients expect payment in 30 days.
-Huge clients like Mars are paying agencies as late as Net 120.
-Fortunately, you’re probably not doing work for them—leave those enormous clients to agencies like BBDO and Ogilvy.
+Most of my clients expect payment at their agency in 30 days.
+Yet huge clients like Mars are paying agencies as late as Net 120.
+Fortunately, you’re probably not doing work for them—leave those enormous clients to huge agencies.

 The better way to get paid faster: Have an exact due date

-In contrast, if you set terms to Net 15 and there’s an actual due date, your client’s accounting person is going to plug that due date that into the accounting software, and they’ll get a reminder to run the check to pay on time.
+In contrast, if you set terms to Net 15 and there’s an actual due date, your client’s accounting person is going to plug that due date into the accounting software, and they’ll get a reminder to run the check (or ACH) to pay on time.

 There’s one exception on due dates—initial deposits for new projects.
 Client can pay those initial deposit invoices any time—but you aren’t going to schedule kickoff or otherwise start working ’til that’s paid.
 You can set a deadline for those invoices, or leave them open-ended—it depends on how fast you think the new client will realistically pay.